AsalJalilvand/springboot_elasticsearch_web_application/README.md

 ).

 ## Maintenance
-I made this project in around September 2018 when I was learning about working with Elasticsearch and Spring Boot.
+I made this project around September 2018 when I was learning about working with Elasticsearch and Spring Boot.
 I used this [tutorial](https://hellokoding.com/spring-boot-hello-world-example-with-jsp/ ) as a starting point for Spring Boot.
 For Elasticsearch part, I've used [Bealdung's tutorial](https://www.baeldung.com/spring-data-elasticsearch-tutorial).
 Since the Spring Data Elasticsearch's API has changed a lot since the first time I made